hassan-attar/set/README.md

 ## <a id="visuals">Visuals (for Educational purposes)</a>
 The display method shows the hash table behind the set.
 It is great for observing how different probing methods (or possibly different hash functions) deal with collisions.
 ### Different Probing Methods and Collisions:
+This example shows how choosing a different method of probing can reduce the possibility of forming clusters in the hash table. in all these examples, the same hash function is used.
 ```cpp
 #include <iostream>
 #include "Set.h"